GTB-DRS/Analysis/README.md

 The results of this analysis are summarised in “Results R code VS1.ppt”.
 A stand-alone script to produce a plot visualising the size of clusters - in case of surveys involving fixed cluster size - is also provided in “ClusterSizeVisualisation_in_R_VS1.R”.

-To begin the analysis of the simulated dataset in Stata, download “Stata_dofile_V1.do” and follow the instructions.
+To begin the analysis of the simulated dataset in Stata, download “Stata_dofile.do” and follow the instructions.
 The results of this analysis are summarised in “Powerpoint_Patient_Enrollment_Flowchart_vs1.ppt”, “Stata_analysis_results_v1.xlsx” and “Stata_age_sex_distribution_v1.png”.